AresMUSH/aresmush.com/tutorials/config/achievements.md

 Some plugins already have some.
 For example, in the `forum.yml` config file, we define the forum-related achievements:

-    forum:
-      achievements:
+(Under the config setting 'achievements')

       forum_reply:
         type: community
         message: Replied to a forum post.
       forum_post:
         type: community
         message: Created a forum post.

 You can add to one of these lists.
-If it doesn't fit into an existing plugin achievement list, you can always use the one in `achievements.yml`.
+If it doesn't fit into an existing plugin achievement list, you can edit use the one in `achievements.yml`.

-    achievements:
-      achievements:
+(Under the config setting 'achievements')

         player_of_the_month:
           type: social
           message: Recognized as Player of the Month.